aimagelab/awesome-human-visual-attention/README.md

 ❗ Latest Update: 21 February 2024.
 ❗This repo is a work in progress.
 New updates coming soon, stay tuned!! :construction: :construction:

-### How to Contribute

-1. Fork this repository and clone it locally.
-2. Create a new branch for your changes: `git checkout -b feature-name`.
-3. Make your changes and commit them: `git commit -m 'Description of the changes'`.
-4. Push to your fork: `git push origin feature-name`.
-5. Open a pull request on the original repository by providing a description of your changes.

-This project is in constant development, and we welcome contributions to include the latest research papers in the field or report issues 💥💥.

 ## 📚 Table of Contents
 - [Human Attention Modelling](#human-attention-modelling)
     - [Saliency Prediction](#saliency-prediction)